rism-digital/verovio/README.md

 Verovio is a fast, portable and lightweight library for engraving [Music Encoding Initiative (MEI)](http://www.music-encoding.org) digital scores into SVG images.
 Verovio also contains on-the-fly converters to render [Plaine & Easie Code](https://www.iaml.info/plaine-easie-code), [Humdrum](https://www.humdrum.org), [Musedata](https://musedata.org), [MusicXML](https://www.musicxml.com), [EsAC](http://esac-data.org), and [ABC](https://en.wikipedia.org/wiki/ABC_notation) digital scores.

-Verovio is written in standard 2020 C++20 and is available in several bindings (JavaScript, Python, Java, Swift).
-It can be compiled as a standalone command-line tool or as a compiled music-rendering library for applications.
+Verovio is written in standard C++20 and is available in several bindings (JavaScript, Python, Java, Swift).
+It can be compiled as a standalone command-line tool or as a music-rendering library for applications.
 Check out the JavaScript toolkit version of Verovio running in the [Verovio Online Editor / Viewer](http://editor.verovio.org), or the [tutorials](https://book.verovio.org/first-steps/) to know more about web integration and user interaction.

 ![Choice interaction](https://raw.githubusercontent.com/rism-digital/verovio.org/gh-pages/movies/reflow.gif)